npoet/wikipedia-game/README.md

 for direct links between pages, followed by pages with a single intermediate link using links and backlinks.
 If there are two or more page hops, it finds the full path with an implementation of BFS (breadth-first search).

-#### Future Improvements
+#### Future Improvements:

-Would be productive to implement a bidirectional search using both interwiki links and backlinks to enhance search speed compared to traditional BFS (search time is currently quite slow for distantly related pages).
+It could be productive to implement a bidirectional search using both interwiki links and backlinks to enhance search speed compared to traditional BFS (search time is currently quite slow for distantly related pages).
 Could also use any number of public word association API's to check strongest possible links first, also likely saving compute time.
+Additionally, backlinks could be searched only after checking for a direct link, to decrease search time for directly linked pages.